 Platforms: PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Microsoft Windows

-Moving on, we have the action-adventure stealth hit from 2012 – Dishonored.
-Set in a dark, decaying world heavy with steampunk vibes, Dishonored really hits the nail on the head when it comes to the atmosphere and the themes that World of Darkness is known for exploring.
+Moving on, we have the action-adventure stealth hit from 2012—Dishonored.
+Set in a dark, decaying world that’s saturated with steampunk vibes, Dishonored really hits the nail on the head when it comes to the atmosphere and the themes that the World of Darkness is known for exploring.

 We’ve mentioned that Dishonored is an action-adventure game, and while it has some RPG elements and offers a degree of player agency, it shines the brightest when it is approached as a stealth game.
 With the non-linear level design, great mobility, and all the gadgets and magical abilities that the player has at their disposal, Dishonored is a perfect example of a stealth sandbox done right.